ThinkUpLLC/ThinkUp/docs/source/troubleshoot/common/advanced/crawlerlog.rst

  $THINKUP_CFG['log_location']              =
  $THINKUP_CFG['source_root_path'].'logs/crawler.log';

-Then, when the crawlwer runs, the crawler.log file will contain the output.
+Then, when the crawler runs, the crawler.log file will contain the output.
 To test, SSH into your web server, run the crawler at the command line and tail -f crawler.log as you go.
 The output will look something like this (annotated).

 .. image:: imgs/crawler_log_output.jpg